Flórián Urbán: Career

 He represented several Hungarian clubs during his career, such as Volán FC, Győri ETO FC, Újpest FC, Szegedi LC, Dunakeszi VSE and Zalaegerszegi TE.
 During the 1990s he spent most of his career in Belgium playing with K.S.V.
 Waregem, Mechelen, Germinal Ekeren, RSC Anderlecht and Eendracht Aalst.
-In 1999, he had a spell with FK Spartak Subotica in the First League of FR Yugoslavia.
+In late 1999, he had a spell with FK Spartak Subotica in the First League of FR Yugoslavia.
 He played mostly as defensive midfielder, sweeper or central defender.

 National team

-Urban made his debut for the Hungarian national team in 1991, and got 40 caps and 4 goals until 2003.
+Urban made his debut for the Hungary national team in 1991, and got 40 caps and 4 goals until 2003.

 International goals

 Coaching career

 After retiring Urbán begin his coaching career in 2004.
 He has been the manager of REAC, FC Felcsút, Lombard-Pápa TFC and Vasas SC.
 In 2007, he participated in the reality show Lúzer FC, in which he was the coach of the titular team, consisting of people who very much can't play football.